-Solange Baki is a Senior Growth Marketing Manager at Bumble, where she oversees global paid user acquisition campaigns.
+Solange Baki is a Associate Director of Growth at Bumble, where she oversees global paid user acquisition campaigns.
 Solange’s passion for the ad-tech industry began when she joined the popular demand-side platform, LoopMe, managing programmatic campaigns for key international accounts.
 With years of digital marketing knowledge under her belt, Solange holds a deep holistic understanding of the programmatic ecosystem.
 Currently, Solange manages third-party networks and paid search for Badoo and Bumble.

 Read Solange's latest article: "10 Questions Marketers Should Ask Before Testing A Media Source"